Semi-supervised inference using unlabeled summary statistics: Correcting selection bias under covariate-dependent labeling

-In this section, we consider the mean estimation problem under data heterogeneity.
-While the methods and results provided in Section \ref{sec: mcar} rely on the MCAR condition, such a requirement might be restrictive in many practical applications.
-In the following, we consider the possibility of data heterogeneity between primary and external data and assume the following missing at random (MAR) condition instead.
+In this section, we consider the mean estimation problem when the labeling mechanism depends on observed covariates.
+While the methods and results in Section~\ref{sec: mcar} rely on the missing completely at random condition, such an assumption may be restrictive in many practical applications.
+We therefore allow the labeling mechanism to depend on the covariates and assume the following missing at random condition instead.